 - Improve staff safety by reducing slips, trips and falls.

 In AMDSB, Continuous Learning for All refers to the ability to continually improve skill set and increase knowledge in order to successfully adapt to a changing world.
 Learning can transform an individual’s life and allow for more success at school, work and home.

-- Develop, implement and monitor new performance appraisal processes for teachers, principals, and EAs as part of a Human Capital Management Plan
+- Develop, implement and monitor performance appraisal processes for EAs, TRAs, office staff and supervisory officers.

 Progression of Skills